-Over the last 135 years, Taft’s appellate attorneys have briefed and argued cases in federal and state courts across the country.
-Due to the depth of our experience, our attorneys know how to navigate a case effectively through the courts.
+Taft’s appellate lawyers serve as lead counsel on significant and high-profile appeals.
+We have deep experience in federal and state appellate courts across the United States.
 Because of our recognized experience before reviewing courts, our attorneys are specifically brought into cases after trial to represent both established clients and new clients on appeal.

 While there is no formula for handling every appeal, our team is suited for any challenge.
 Our approach is simple:

 - Our appellate attorneys have in-depth knowledge of substantive areas of law and experience with a broad range of industries.
 We are creative and collaborative, developing persuasive arguments that are well-researched and well-written.
 From start to finish, our attorneys are committed to putting our clients in the best position possible, not only in terms of winning individual cases for our clients, but also in terms of shaping the law in a positive way to assure our clients’ long-term interests.

-We innovate.
-While a winning decision is our goal for every client, we recognize that some wins take place outside of the courtroom.
-Our practice group includes former U.S. Court of Appeals clerks, state supreme court clerks, and state appellate court clerks, giving us extraordinary insight and experience as to the inner workings of and informal procedures in each forum in which we practice.
+- While a winning decision is our goal for every client, we recognize that some wins take place outside of the courtroom.
+Our practice group currently includes numerous former U.S. Court of Appeals clerks, state supreme and appellate court clerks, and a former Ohio appellate court judge, giving us unique insight into appellate courts.

-We take pride in what we do.
-The best appellate practitioners are at once experts and generalists.
-They have the knowledge to understand complex real world issues and the general experience to explain those issues in persuasive terms the reviewing court can easily apply.
+- The best appellate practitioners are at once experts and generalists.
+They have the knowledge to understand complex real-world issues and the general experience to explain those issues in persuasive terms the reviewing court can easily apply.
 This is what our appellate team does best, combining top-flight legal analysis with exceptional persuasive skills.
-Not only are our clients pleased with the wins we have achieved for them, but numerous legal publications have noted our appellate accomplishments and experience.
-Our appellate attorneys are also consistently ranked in such publications as Super Lawyers, Best Lawyers in America, Benchmark Litigation and Leading Lawyers.

 Ranked National Tier 1